V-Network-Solutions/twitter-bot-bootstrap-v2/README.md

 This is a revived Twitter bot bootstrap project.
 New features are being added and capabilities to make getting going with your own Twitter bot much easier.

 This is an early access snapshot, as the bot is functioning; however, the documentation on how to use it is not complete.
 This is the best we can do for now.
-The the remaining portion of this readme for addional instructions to get you going.
+The the remaining portion of this readme for additional instructions to get you going.

-# How to Get Going
+### How to Get Going

-## Clone/Open in VS Code
+#### Clone/Open in VS Code

 - Open the `Command Palette`
 - Type `Task Run` then `setup`

 ## NPM

 - In the CLI run `npm run dev-setup`

 ## After Setup Completes

 - Fill out your generated .env config file and add your config options to `src/config.js`
 - Start testing your bot and reviewing logs
 - Leave issues and comments on [repo here](https://github.com/V-Network-Solutions/twitter-bot-bootstrap-v2/issues/new)